Forthtilliath/react-use-form-fields-ref/README.md

 }
 ```

-In the example above, we are creating a form with :

-- two input fields : `username` and `password`;
-- a radio selection for the `age`;
-- a selection field for the `gender`;
-- a text box for the `message`.

-We create a reference to each input field using the `setRef` function.
-When the user clicks the submit button, we log the values of the username field after to have check if the field is defined (with `setRef`), the age field, all fields, and the form data.
+The code uses the `useFormFieldsRef` hook to create a reference for each input field in the form.
+This function returns an array containing two elements: an object of references for each input field, and an object containing functions to interact with the references.

+Once the references are created, the code defines the input fields of the form using the JSX elements `<input>`, `<select>`, and `<textarea>`.
+For each input field, it uses the `setRef` function provided by `useFormFieldsRef` to create a reference.

+When the user submits the form by clicking on the "Submit" button, the code calls the `handleSubmit` function, which uses the functions provided by `useFormFieldsRef` to access the current values of the input fields, and logs them to the console.

 ## useFormFieldsRef return